 The boss looked and said, “That’s me, about ten years and fifty pounds ago.”

-Mike’s face went the deepest red I’ve ever seen it, and I just started laughing and didn’t sop for at least ten minutes.
-The boss was a good natured guy and laughed it off, but that story (thanks to me) became one that Mike didn’t live down until he left (and he quit, he wasn’t fired, ha ha).
+Mike’s face went the deepest red I’ve ever seen a face go.
+I just started laughing and didn’t sop for at least ten minutes.
+The boss was a good natured guy and laughed it off.
+Still, that story (thanks to me) became one that Mike didn’t live down until he left.
+And yes, he did quit.
+He wasn’t fired! 🙂

-In fairness, the weight and years had changed the boss quite a bit, but just the way he blurted it out and the look of realization that crossed his face when the answer came back was absolutely priceless.
-They could have put the entire sequence on The Office and not had to change a thing, and it would have fit right in.
+In fairness, the weight and years had changed the boss quite a bit.
+What made it priceless was how he blurted it out.
+And, the look on his face afterward.
+They could have put the entire sequence on The Office.
+They wouldn’t have had to change a thing.
+It would have fit right in!